 Which ticket is the right one for me

-Depending on how many trips you plan to take during your stay, you can choose between different kind of tickets.
-If you are fine with walking a lot, I’d recommend you the T-10 Ticket.
+Depending on how many trips you plan to take during your stay, you can choose between different kinds of tickets.
+If you are fine with walking a lot, I’d recommend the T-Casual Ticket.
 If you can’t or don’t want to walk and rather go by bus or Metro, the Hola Barcelona ticket might suit you best.
 Also, check beforehand where your accommodation is located and whether you have to take many trips in order to get to the Barcelona attractions from there.

-For prices and information of the Hola Barcelona Ticket, check here.
+For prices and information on the Hola Barcelona Ticket, check here.

 Rent a tourist apartment with Airbnb

 Don’t get me wrong, I am a big fan of Airbnb.
 At least of the idea behind it.
 Staying with locals is an amazing way to travel.
 You can get a much better insight into the culture and see how locals are actually living.
 We love to use Airbnb & Couchsurfing on our trips in order to meet locals and get amazing insider tips.

 However, Barcelona and other tourist places worldwide have big problems with this way of renting flats these days.
 In general, flat owners can earn much more money by renting their flats to tourists than to locals for a living.
 Therefore, more and more people can’t find flats anymore inside of the city and have to move to the suburbs.
 At the same time, the rents for flats are increasing super fast, so that many locals have to move as they just can’t afford to live in the city anymore.

 Most of the flats offered on Airbnb don’t belong to locals but rather to big companies that earn a lot of money from renting their flats to tourists.